procohq/.github/profile/README.md

 ### What we build

-Bundle 2 — the institutional engine room of capital allocation — is moving on-chain.
+Bundle 2 — the institutional engine room of capital allocation — is movingon-chain.
 Proco operates at Layer 0 (access & gateways) and Layer 4 (wholesale cash asset) of the FMI stack.

 - **Lattice** — the professional trading terminal for on-chain commodity and RWA perpetuals on Hyperliquid HIP-3.
 Like IBKR above CME, Lattice is the Layer 0 gateway: routing institutional volume through Hyperliquid's execution venues and earning 5 bps per trade, on-chain, no permission required.
 The Bloomberg Terminal layer for on-chain commodities.
 - **Proco SDK** — programmable conditions on USDC at Layer 4.
 Spending caps, counterparty whitelists, time-locked releases, threshold triggers.
 The same control as institutional settlement infrastructure — on-chain, open, and composable.
 - **Gateway** — programmable settlement for protocol operators, capital desks, and API providers routing USDC settlement
-- **Catalog** — on-chain financial services marketplace; any Proco principal discovers, pays for, and integrates services autonomously
+- **Catalog** — on-chain financial services marketplace; any Proco principal discovers, pays for, and integrates services directly
 ### For developers

 ```